 Geckos of Hawaii

-Today, eight total species of gecko are commonly stated to live across the islands of Hawaii.
-Let’s take a look at these eight species alongside a surprising ninth gecko species that has become lesser-known over the years.
+Today, eight total species of geckos are commonly stated to live across the islands of Hawaii.
+Let’s take a look at these eight species alongside a surprising ninth gecko species that has become lesser known over the years.

 The mourning gecko, alongside the fox gecko, is the most common species of gecko found in Hawaiian homes.
 Both of these geckos are all-female species whose eggs do not require fertilization.